futurestudio/hapi-jwt/README.md

 ## JWT Blacklist
-Activating the JWT blacklist requires a cache. `hapi-jwt` uses hapi's [`server.cache`](https://hapi.dev/api/?v=18.4.0#-servercacheoptions) method to provision a blacklist storage.
+Activating the JWT blacklist requires a cache. `hapi-jwt` uses hapi’s [`server.cache`](https://hapi.dev/api/?v=18.4.0#-servercacheoptions) method to provision a blacklist storage.

 When using the blacklist, please ensure a persistent caching store, like Redis via [@hapi/catbox-redis](https://github.com/hapijs/catbox-redis) or Memcached via [@hapi/catbox-memcached](https://github.com/hapijs/catbox-memcached).
-Using hapi's default internal caching instance stores the blacklist in-memory and will be gone when restarting the server.
+Using hapi’s default internal caching instance stores the blacklist in-memory and will be gone when restarting the server.

 ## Links & Resources